Skip to content

 • Would you find it helpful to speak with a PCTMP alumnus on an informal basis to discuss the workload and how best to prepare for the course?

 Successful completion of the PCTMP is not the end of the road to qualification.
-You must satisfy IPReg, by way of Statutory Declaration, of your “substantial experience” in trade mark work and your character and suitability to be a be a Trade Mark and Designs Attorney.
+You must satisfy IPReg, by way of Statutory Declaration, of your “substantial experience” in trade mark work and your character and suitability to be a Trade Mark and Designs Attorney.

 This Certificate, designed by Nottingham Law School in conjunction with CITMA, is focused on the development of the knowledge base and professional skills required of the trade mark attorney.

-The course:
+This course:

 • has been designed specifically for CITMA trainees and has been approved by CITMA / IPREG